Pentagon On Funding Border Wall: ‘We Have Not Made Any Decisions’

 — AFP news agency (@AFP) February 17, 2019

-During a press briefing on Saturday, Shanahan explained that the Pentagon has not made up its mind yet, stressing that the Department of Defense is well aware of the attention and concern allocating funds for Donald Trump’s border wall generates.
+During a press briefing on Saturday, Shanahan explained that the Pentagon has not made up its mind yet, stressing that the Department of Defense is well aware of the attention and the concern that allocating funds for Donald Trump’s border wall generates.
 The Pentagon has not made any decisions yet, Shanahan revealed.

 “Very deliberately, we have not made any decisions, we have identified the steps we would take to make those decisions.”

-The acting Defense Secretary added that he would start reviewing the initial analysis conducted by military planners on Sunday.
+The acting defense secretary added that he would start reviewing the initial analysis conducted by military planners on Sunday.
 The planners identified the different sources of money that Trump could use to build a border wall, but Shanahan said that he is “not required to do anything.”

 While it remains unclear where the Department of Defense will take the money from — if it decides to do so — Shanahan said that no money will be taken away from military housing.

-Recent media reports uncovered that some military housing is infested with mold, pest, and other health risks, so the acting defense secretary’s refusal to allocate funds from military housing comes as no surprise.
+Recent media reports uncovered that some military housing is infested with mold, pests, and other health risks, so the acting defense secretary’s refusal to allocate funds from military housing comes as no surprise.
 Shanahan, he said, “received a number of letters” detailing the issue.

 “As we step our way through the process we’ll use good judgment,” acting Defense Secretary Patrick Shanahan concluded.